 The Peacock, Pavo cristatus (Linnaeus), the national bird of India.
-It is symbolic of qualities like beauty, grace, pride and mysticism.
-Peacocok is a colourful, swan-sized bird, with a fan-shaped crest of feathers, a white patch under the eye and a long, slender neck.
-The male of the species is more colourful than the female, with a glistening blue breast and neck and a spectacular bronze-green train of around 200 elongated feathers it is able to expand its tail erect like fan as ostentatious display.
+It is symbolic of qualities like beauty, grace, pride, and mysticism.
+Peacock is a colorful, swan-sized bird, with a fan-shaped crest of feathers, a white patch under the eye and a long, slender neck.
+The male of the species is more colorful than the female, with a glistening blue breast and neck and a spectacular bronze-green train of around 200 elongated feathers it is able to expand its tail erect like a fan as an ostentatious display.
 The female is brownish, slightly smaller than the male, and lacks the train.
 These birds do not sound as beautiful as they look they have a harsh call.
 The elaborate courtship dance of the male, fanning out the tail and preening its feathers is a beautiful sight.

 The peacock is widely found in the Indian sub-continent from the south and east of the Indus river, Jammu and Kashmir, east Assam, south Mizoram and the whole of the Indian peninsula.
 Found wild in India (and also domesticated in villages) they live in jungle lands near water.
 They were once bred for food but now hunting of peacocks is banned in India.

-The significance of peacock is attached to cultures of India, Far East, Ancient Persia, Greek and Christian.
-In Hinduism, the image of the god of thunder, rains and war, Indra, was depicted in the form of a peacock.
-In south India, peacock is considered as a ‘vahana‘ or vehilce of lord Muruga.
-The figure of peacock is painted in various Islamic religious buildings.
+The significance of peacock is attached to cultures of India, Far East, Ancient Persia, Greek, and Christian.
+In Hinduism, the image of the god of thunder, rains, and war, Indra, was depicted in the form of a peacock.
+In south India, the peacock is considered as a ‘vahana‘ or vehicle of Lord Muruga.
+The figure of the peacock is painted in various Islamic religious buildings.
 In Christianity, the peacock was also known as the symbol of the ‘Resurrection‘.